MapleCCC/ABSort/README.md

 ## Interanl Algorithm

-The sorting algorithm is currently a hierarchy level sort on the dependency graph, with function/class definitions as graph nodes, and their dependencies as graph edges.
+The sorting algorithm is currently a topological sort on the dependency graph, with function/class definitions as graph nodes, and their dependencies as graph edges.

-Hierarchy level sort is a reverse topological sort on the inverted version of the dependency graph.

 ## Limitations